snltd/wavefront-cli/README.md

 Commands:
-  alert              view and manage alerts apitoken           view and manage API tokens cloudintegration   view and manage cloud integrations config             create and manage local configuration dashboard          view and manage dashboards
+  alert              view and manage alerts apitoken           view and your own API tokens cloudintegration   view and manage cloud integrations config             create and manage local configuration dashboard          view and manage dashboards